Albert Einstein is attributed to having called compound interest “the eighth wonder of the world.”

 Compound interest is the foundation of growing your wealth, as you can earn more and more each year you stay invested.
 But it also works in reverse, as bank loans and credit cards also compound your debt interest, making you pay more and more over time.

 Here’s a quick example:

-If you invest $10,000 in a certificate of deposit (CD) earning a 5% annual interest rate, you will earn $500 in that first year.
+If you invest $10,000 in a savings account earning a 5% annual interest rate, you will earn $500 in that first year.
 But in year two, you will earn the same $500 plus 5% interest on the $500 you earned the previous year, netting you $525 in year two.
 This continues each year of your investment, adding the earnings to your balance, and earning more and more interest as you stay invested.

 How does compound interest work?

 Compounding interest consists of: